 In Saharasia, geographer James DeMeo documents how desertification in the Sahara, Arabia and Central Asia from around 4000 BC transformed peaceful hunter-gatherer and early agricultural societies into warring dynasties bent on conquest in the competition for increasingly scarce food sources.

-The Fall seems to have inflicted four key psychological traumas:
+The Fall seems to have inflicted five key psychological traumas:

 - A fundamental separation from both nature and the mother figure.
-I link these because they’re macro- and micro-level versions of the same thing—the mother wound.
+I link these because they’re macro- and micro-level versions of the same thing.
 Nature ceased to be a bountiful provider.
 So did mothers.
 Children were separated at birth to encourage violence.
 This conferred an evolutionary advantage by improving the odds of survival.

-- A core sexual trauma stemming from separation from the mother and denial of sexually pleasurable breast-feeding.
+- A core sexual wound stemming from separation from the mother and denial of sexually pleasurable breast-feeding.
 This led to circumcision of men, and the sexual subjugation and sexual enslavement of women.

 These traumas happened pretty much in the sequence listed above, no doubt with some overlap over a long timespan.
 Each ancestral trauma damaged us in specific ways which, when understood, can be plainly seem in contemporary human behaviour at both the macro (global) and micro (personal) levels.